-The Kalahari is not perhaps what you’d imagine a desert to be.
+South Africa’s Kalahari is not perhaps what you’d imagine a desert to be.
 It’s a ‘green desert’ – arid, certainly, due to receiving relatively little rainfall, but bursting with life of every kind.
-A Kalahari safari is an incredibly rewarding experience, especially as the area is home to some of South Africa’s most unusual creatures.
+A Kalahari safari – one of South Africa’s best safari experiences – is incredibly rewarding, especially as the area is home to some of the country’s most unusual creatures.

-Every day on safari is special, but our first full day in the Kalahari Desert turned out to be one of our most memorable ever.
+Every day on safari is special, but our first full day in South Africa’s Kalahari Desert turned out to be one of our most memorable ever.
 Our guide Marelize was passionate about revealing its secrets to us, and the desert responded in kind.